DennisSchulmeister/MiniClavier/puredata/README.md

  * `envgen`: Envelope generator with unlimited breakpoints for attack and release

+ * `preset`: Simple mechanism to save and load the synthesier parameters from preset files.
+Can also be used to save parameters in memory when the same user interface widgets are used to control different parts of the synthesizer, (e.g. the same controls are used to program partials 1, 2, 3, 4 and we need a mechanism to switch the currently edited partial).

  * `voice_allocator`: What PD's `[poly]` should have been but never was.
 A proper voice allocator that is easy to use, easy to debug (look at the data sub-patch to see what's going on), and most importantly handles sustain and sustenuto pedals,